-Whitworth Home Page > Off-Campus Studies > Program Opportunities > Faculty-Led, Full-Semester Programs >
+Whitworth Home Page > Off-Campus Programs > Program Opportunities > Faculty-Led, Full-Semester Programs >

 Central America Study and Service Program

 The Central America Study and Service Program -- which encompasses Jan Term and spring semester – is a life-changing journey that includes advanced Spanish and the politics, theology, economics and sociology of Central America.
 The program begins with intensive Spanish language training in Guatemala, moves to rural service projects Honduras, and then proceeds to Costa Rica, Nicaragua and El Salvador.

 The trip emphasizes experiential and integrative learning; throughout the students' time in Central America they are holistically integrating their course material, faith and worldview convictions into their daily activities.
 Students gain a deepened awareness of how their beliefs and actions have social, political and ethical implications in the Latin American context.